ABOUT

 Mathematics on the Back of a Napkin

-My submission for this essay competition was on "back-of-the-envelope", or in this case, "napkin", calculations; i.e. Fermi problems.
+Being placed on the winner's shortlist, my submission for this essay competition was on "back-of-the-envelope", or in this case, "napkin", calculations; i.e. Fermi problems.
 This (mainly fun) read begins with an estimation as to how many tennis balls fit within the Eiffel Tower, using techniques such as exponential interpolation to estimate the mathematical equation to which the tower's curve matches and knowledge of sphere packing, before then estimating how long it would take to find an atom hidden randomly in the universe, and then using the binomial formula to model the infinite monkey theorem given that, just like us, they are also allowed to make mistakes.

 After a brief dive into some smaller estimation problems, the essay ends with a poignant calculation on how much the average relationship (and breakup) weighs, and then ways in which Fermi estimations are really used in real life.